To our Safe Place for Youth community,

 - Communities of color are overwhelmingly affected by COVID-19.
 Over 70% of the young people we serve at SPY, identify as a person of color.

 - In the US, African-American deaths from COVID-19 are nearly two times greater than would be expected based on their share of the population. *NPR

 For homeless and at-risk youth, there are even more risk factors for COVID-19 making them an especially vulnerable population.
 Support for our unhoused neighbors is critical as the pandemic continues.

 At our core, SPY is a community organization.
 As we face this time of uncertainty, we hope to continue to be a source of compassion and security for the unhoused and at-risk youth of our community.
 In order to do this, we need your help.

 Any contributions you make will help us to continue our work, now and in the future.
 The main items we’re in need of at this time are:

-- Following social distancing recommendations issued by Los Angeles Department of Public Health
+- Following social distancing recommendations issued by the Los Angeles Department of Public Health.

 - Our goal is to minimize disruption to our programs and to continue serving program participants while keeping everyone safe; to that end, our 24-hour programs will remain open and operating.

 - You can reach staff by email or phone during regular business hours as you would typically; meetings will take place virtually until the Emergency Work from Home protocol is lifted.

 - The agency will continue to perform its essential functions while adhering to recommendations from public health agencies.